alisw/AliPhysics/OADB/EMCAL/READMEoadb.txt

 In addition, a short history of changes to the files in EOS will be listed here:

 - 20180213: Moved all files to EOS.
+- 20180220: Update of EMCALBadChannels.root with LHC17o BC maps

 */